 Destitute, facing a fugitive’s homecoming, Warz steps on funds right after he daydreams being paid for an act of heroism.
 The cash lets him get back on track.
 Intent on a fulfilling career, he buys an old camera to cover the Legion and follows the 13th DBLE, which is garrisoned in Djibouti.
 He wants to become a combat photographer.
 Why not? he reasons, his pics of high school football were admired, war photography being only a couple steps up from that.
 However, now he fixes his low self-esteem by pretending to be a battle-seasoned “shooter” as well as a war hero.

-Traveling through Ethiopia to save money, the narrow-minded Warz has experiences that fail to change his racial and societal bigotries.
+Traveling through Ethiopia to save money, the narrow-minded Warz has experiences that fail to change his perspective on a lot.
 Some include close calls from nomads and hyena, and one from a young journalist who nearly unmasks him.
-A bittersweet night with a married Swedish woman follows an unusual photo session with her while a vagabond he spots resembles a dead rock star too much.
+A bittersweet night with a married Swedish woman follows an unusual photo session with her while a vagabond he spots resembles a supposedly deceased rock star too much.
 Then in Djibouti, Warz gets a taste of what he came for as he watches the Legion catch trespassers in a response that almost brings down an airliner.
 But the real excitement comes after he meets Cassius Lovingood, an African-American and Legion deserter.
 “Cass” for short.

 The fine-featured Cass is convincingly disguised as a Somali sheikh.
 He’s returning to Djibouti to help his buddy Kerr escape from the Legion on its high holy day.
-The plan, though audacious, should work; however, it backfires into a racial face-off between Warz and Cass that’s followed by brutal firefights between legionnaires who catch them and a would-be Somali warlord that catches them all.
-Warz gets the action he’s always wanted, except it transcends anything his fantasies prepared him for, including, of course, the consequences.
+Warz joins him to help and record the escape.
+The plan, though audacious, should work, but it backfires into a racist face-off between Warz and Cass followed by close quarters firefights between legionnaires who catch them and a would-be Somali warlord that catches them all.
+Of course, Warz gets the action he’s always wanted, although he never imagined how enlightening it could be nor that there could be a price.